26 minute read

 )).astype(float)

-This method definition provides values for a default perspective so we do not need to specify them in every app.
-The angle of view parameter uses degrees for its units, so we need to convert it into radians before applying it to the tangent function for calculating the distance between the projection window and the camera.
+The method definition provides values for a default perspective so we do not need to specify them in every app.
+The angle_of_view parameter is specified in degrees, so we need to convert it into radians a before we can calculate the distance between the projection window and the camera d.
 The depth components b and c are calculated from the near clipping distance and far clipping distance as explained in the previous lesson.
+The aspect_ratio is just abbreviated as r for the sake of readibility.

 Now we have everything we need in the Matrix class.
-But before we can it, we need to update our Uniform class so it can handle 4x4 matrix data for uniform variables in our shader programs.
+But before we can use it, we need to update our Uniform class to support 4x4 matrix data for uniform variables in our shader programs.

 Updating the Uniform Class

-Remember that our Uniform class manages a link between a vertex buffer and a uniform variable in a shader program.
+Remember that our Uniform class manages a link between data in a vertex buffer and a uniform variable in a shader program.
 The class uses glUniform functions to assign data based on its data type.
-Now that we want to use matrix data in our framework, we need to update the Uniform class so it can associate matrix data with variables as well.
+Now we want to use matrix data in our framework, so we need to update the Uniform class to associate matrix data with variables as well.

-GLSL uses the mat4 data type for 4x4 matrices and we can use the glUniformMatrix4fv function to upload data for mat4 shader variables.
+The shader language GLSL uses the mat4 data type for 4x4 matrices.
+We can use the glUniformMatrix4fv function to upload data for mat4 shader variables.

 :heavy_check_mark: Try it!

-Open the openGL.py file from your core folder and scroll down to the Uniform class.
+Open the openGL.py file from your graphics/core folder and scroll down to the Uniform class.

 Find the _VALID_TYPES variable inside the Uniform class and add ONLY the 'mat4' value to the tuple.